Sports Massage is commonly used to:-

 - Improve performance.

 - Physiologically & psychologically prepare an athlete (pre-event).

 - Reduce the chance of injury.

 Deep tissue massage techniques are usually used to improve muscle suppleness and joint flexibility.
 One does not have to play sport to find sports massage beneficial.
 Tissues within the body can change and lose suppleness from day to day life and a sedentary lifestyle.
 Gravity applies forces to the body on a daily basis, impacting the structure of function of movement.
 Such factors usually increase the load on tissues and underlying structures, resulting in pain.
 Such issues are not just about "correct posture".
-There is very little evidence to suggest that there is even such thing as a "correct posture".
+There is very little evidence even to suggest that there is such thing as a "correct posture".
 Holding any given position for an extended period will have an impact on various aspects of structure and function.
 The effect may just be increased tension, stiffness, pain or decreased mobility.

-Our principal practitioner has over 11 years experience of treating both amateur and elite level athletes.
+Our principal practitioner has over 11 years experience in treating both amateur and elite level athletes.
 Athletes have included, rowers, gymnasts, triathletes, runners, ballet dancers, horse dressage competitors, cross fit competitors, swimmers, cyclists, elite-serving and ex-service military personnel and many other disciplines.
 He has signed up for the Sports Massage Association (SMA) Road2Success Athlete Sponsorship Programme.
 The programme is designed to help our future Olympic Athletes, who currently lack sponsorship or funding.
 Therapists who have signed up offer special discounted treatment rates to Athletes who meet the eligibility criteria.
 Please see the Sports Massage Association (SMA) link on the page for further details.